it-at-m/dave-frontend/stack/README.md

 source stack/.env
 ```

-4. Startup backend and frontend: Navigate to the frontend stack directory and run:
+4. Startup backend and frontend: Navigate to the frontend stack directory and run compose:
 ```
 cd stack
 docker compose up
 ```

-5. Access the application: Once the containers are up and running, you can access DAVe
+5. Access the application: Once the containers are up and running, you can access DAVe UI
 by navigating to http://localhost:8082 in your web browser.

 That's it!
 You have successfully installed and started the application stack for DAVe.